 The prognosis is good for youngsters who undergo treatment for inverted eyelashes.
 They go on to develop normal vision and rarely have complications or reoccurrences of the inversion.
-With such a positive prognosis, parents should feel free to discuss surgery with their doctors and ask for references to an ophthalmologist experienced in treating Asian children’s eyes.
+With such a positive prognosis, parents should feel free to discuss surgery with their optometrists or ophthalmologists and ask for references to an ophthalmologist experienced in treating Asian children’s eyes.

 Consequences of Avoidance